The Best Influencer Marketing Platforms With a Developer API (2026)

 GRIN: The Creator-Relationship CRM

-GRIN positions itself as a creator management platform for direct-to-consumer brands, with a heavy emphasis on owning the relationship rather than renting it from a marketplace.
-The product feels less like a search engine and more like a CRM tailored for creator partnerships, with email, gifting, contracts, payments, and reporting all wired together.
+GRIN positions itself as a creator management platform for direct-to-consumer brands.
+It puts a heavy emphasis on owning the relationship rather than renting it from a marketplace.
+The product feels less like a search engine and more like a CRM tailored for creator partnerships.
+Email, gifting, contracts, payments, and reporting are all wired together.

-The API surface exists primarily to keep GRIN in sync with the rest of your stack — Shopify, WooCommerce, Salesforce, Klaviyo, and similar — rather than to act as a public developer platform you build novel products on top of.
+The API surface exists primarily to keep GRIN in sync with the rest of your stack.
+Think Shopify, WooCommerce, Salesforce, Klaviyo, and similar tools.
+It is not meant to act as a public developer platform you build novel products on top of.

 API & Platform Features